-Under the Plan, the Company may grant restricted stock, restricted stock units, and other stock-based awards to Plan participants, subject to forfeiture upon the occurrence of certain events until the dates specified in the participant's award agreement.
-While restricted stock is subject to forfeiture, restricted stock participants may exercise full voting rights and will receive all dividends paid with respect to the restricted shares.
+The Company has granted restricted stock and restricted stock units under the Plan.
+These awards are subject to a vesting period.
+During the vesting period, restricted stock participants may exercise full voting rights and will receive all dividends paid with respect to the restricted shares.
 Restricted stock units do not have voting rights and do not receive dividends or dividend equivalents.
-The restricted stock granted under the Plan is typically subject to a vesting period.
-Compensation expense for restricted stock is recognized over the requisite service period of generally five years for employees and two years for non-employee directors for the entire award on a straight-line basis.
-Upon vesting of restricted stock and restricted stock units, the benefit of tax deductions in excess of recognized compensation expense is reflected as an income tax benefit in the unaudited Consolidated Statements of Income.
+Compensation expense for restricted stock and restricted stock units is recognized over the requisite vesting period of generally five years for employees and two years for non-employee directors for the entire award on a straight-line basis.
+Upon vesting of restricted stock and restricted stock units, the benefit of tax deductions in excess of recognized compensation expense is reflected as an income tax benefit in the Consolidated Statements of Income.